-Will she know how much I loved her
+“If tomorrow never comes will she know how much I loved her

 Did I try in every way to show her every day that she’s my only one

 And if my time on earth were through and she must face this world without me

 Is the love I gave her in the past gonna be enough to last

-If tomorrow never comes”
+If tomorrow never comes” sung by Garth Brooks.

 It seemed that this was the song playing on every radio station on the day my husband died.
 For years when and if I heard it played I would immediately be transported back to that dark, awful day and would be close to if not in, tears.
-I can now listen without the tears but still remember that day.
+I can now listen without the tears but still, remember that day.
 Fast forward 14 years….

 And I have to ask how is it that we recognise other people’s children growing and becoming wise and not our own?
-Do we still think of them as “our children” even when they are grown and have children of their own.
+Do we still think of them as “our children” even when they are grown and have children of their own?

 Recently I was discussing my late husband with a grandson aged 15.
 He said that he hadn’t known Grampa but he knew from his parents and his aunt and uncle that he was a ‘good guy’ and that he would have liked to have known him.